diodechain/website/_posts/2025-08-20-diode-collab-vs-signal.md

 **Conclusion**

-Ultimately, it’s about matching the tool to your needs: Signal is designed for private messaging between individuals or small groups, while Diode Collab is built for teams who require efficiency with both private, self‑custody communication with integrated collaboration features like secure file sharing and remote access.
+Ultimately, it’s about matching the tool to your needs: Signal is designed for private messaging between individuals or small groups, while Diode Collab is built for teams who require efficiency with private, self‑custody communication that includes integrated collaboration features like secure file sharing and remote access.

 Experience private, self‑custody collaboration with your team — try Diode Collab today.
 To explore further please: